linogaliana/tablelight/README.md

 This functionality has been integrated into `light_table` function.
-For instance, imagine you want to report both selection and outcome equations in a zero-inflated Poisson model:
+For instance, imagine you want to report both selection and outcome equations for a zero-inflated Poisson:

 ``` r
 data("bioChemists", package = "pscl")